-Isis Navarro is a Catalan artist specialized in collage and mixed technique, giving free rein to her creativity in each and every one of her works.
-For this, he uses all kinds of clippings and materials that manage to express what he feels at all times.
+Isis Navarro is a Catalan artist specialized in collage and mixed media, giving free rein to her creativity in each and every one of her works.
+To do this, he uses all kinds of cut-outs and materials that manage to express what he feels at all times.

 Hello Isis, who are you?
 How would you define yourself?

 I am a sensitive woman who always smiles.

 Where were you born?
 Do you still live there?

 I was born in Barcelona.
 I live here, I love my city, although more and more it comes to mind to go live in a smaller and quieter place.
 Of course, near the sea.